Top 5 Free Rehab Centers In Connecticut

 How Can I Get Free Treatment In Connecticut?

-Sliding-scale income calculators can also help people at lower income levels get the help they need without causing financial stress.
+Sliding scale fees can also help people at lower income levels get the help they need without causing financial stress.

 A person may be eligible for Connecticut Medicaid if they are: